 Father Brandsma was a priest, educator, and journalist who was martyred at the Dachau concentration camp because of his public opposition against the anti-Jewish laws the Nazis were passing in Germany before World War II.
 Although he had been given an opportunity to retract what he had written, Father Brandsma refused.
 He died by lethal injection on July 26, 1942.
 The nurse who administered the lethal injection, so moved by Father Brandsma's last words to her, converted to Catholicism and attended his beatification in Rome.

-After receiving permission from the Most Reverend Gerald M. Barbarito, bishop of the Diocese of Palm Beach, Father Driscoll distributed prayer cards to his parishioners and those in neighboring parishes so that they could join him in praying for the intercession of Father Brandsma.
+After receiving permission from the Most Rev. Gerald M. Barbarito, bishop of the Diocese of Palm Beach, Father Driscoll distributed prayer cards to his parishioners and those in neighboring parishes so that they could join him in praying for the intercession of Father Brandsma.
 Despite his prognosis, Father Driscoll passed the three-year mark, and 10 years later, all traces of the melanoma were gone.

 The fact that his doctors had no medical explanation for his healing and recovery prompted Father Driscoll to pursue the promotion of the Carmelite friar's Cause to Sainthood.
 Along with Bishop Barbarito, Father Driscoll asked his good friend Dr. Dardano to participate in the investigation, a lengthy process that began in 2016.

-Over the next several years, Dr. Dardano, along with Bishop Barbarito, his team, and the Very Reverend J. Mario Esposito, O. Carm., Carmelite provincial, led the painstaking theological and scientific investigations around Father Driscoll's healing, interviewing medical professionals, parishioners, and other priests.
+Over the next several years, Dr. Dardano, along with Bishop Barbarito, his team, and the Very Rev. J. Mario Esposito, O. Carm., Carmelite provincial, led the painstaking theological and scientific investigations around Father Driscoll's healing, interviewing medical professionals, parishioners, and other priests.
 On Dec.
 12, 2017, their supporting evidence, documents, and testimonies—1,232 pages—were hand-delivered to the Vatican in Rome.
 There, the Congress of Theological Consultors reviewed the documents and, based on the evidence presented, agreed that the healing was miraculous.
 The cause was then submitted to the cardinals and bishops of the Congregation for Causes of the Saints for final study.
 On Nov.
 9, 2021, they approved the canonization cause and forwarded their ruling to Holy Father Pope Francis.

 Six months later, on May 15, 2022, Father Titus Brandsma was canonized at a Mass in St. Peter's Square.
 Dr. Dardano, his wife, and his son, Dr. Anthony Dardano Jr., (a plastic surgeon who had operated on Father Driscoll attesting to the absence of any residual or recurring malignancy) attended the ceremony.
 Also present was Dr. Gregory Rudolph, the surgeon from Massachusetts General Hospital who did the original surgery on Father Driscoll in 2004, and his wife.